JulianNicholls/React-Native-Course/README.md

   Premature optimisation is to be avoided, but when the code is already there and tested, why would you stop using it?

+### Track and Track Server

-* I always use the terms 'log in' and 'log out', to make a contrast with 'sign up'.
+* I always use the terms 'log in' and 'log out', to make a contrast with 'sign up', hence my login route is `/login` rather than `/signin`.

 ### Git client